JROChub/power_house/docs/book_of_power.md

 71. Ensure your abacus has enough beads; 64-bit calculations require structured approach.
 72. For analog verification, binary toggle boards can replicate the XOR step-by-step.
 73. Keep the result `ANCHOR!!` etched on the cover of your field notebook.
-74. The demonstration has been tested across hardware architectures; endianness does not alter the final ASCII.
+74. The demonstration has been tested across hardware architectures; interpret the XOR output in big-endian byte order before ASCII translation.
 75. Should you encounter corrupted ledger file, recompute digests to confirm failure occurs as expected.
 76. Re-training schedule: once per quarter, the entire team performs the XOR ritual together.
 77. This ensures institutional memory remains strong even as staff rotates.